Watch the Throne: Singles

 The album's fourth and fifth singles were released simultaneously; in September 2011, "Why I Love You" was sent to US rhythmic radio, and "Niggas in Paris" was sent to both rhythmic and urban radio.
 "Why I Love You" served as a European-centric single while "Niggas in Paris" was promoted as a domestic single.
 "Niggas in Paris" peaked at number five on the Hot 100.
 "Niggas in Paris" was sent to Top 40/Mainstream radio on November 8.
-By February 2012, it had reached digital sales of two million in the United States.
+By February 2012, it had reached digital sales of ten million in the United States.
 The song was promoted with a music video directed by West himself, featuring concert footage.

 The sixth single was "Gotta Have It", which impacted Urban radio on December 6, 2011, and Rhythmic radio on January 31, 2012.
 Seventh and final single "No Church in the Wild" impacted Urban radio on March 20, 2012.
 Romain Gavras directed a music video for "No Church" though it featured none of the featured performers.
 "Gotta Have It" peaked at position 69 on the Hot 100, with "No Church in the Wild" peaking at 72.
 Though not released as a single, "Who Gon Stop Me" peaked at 44 on the chart.